 - It extends custody, treatment plan, guardianship and conservatorship orders, and

-- suspends Parent Education, Lawyer for the Day and Community Service programs until May 1, 2020.
+- Suspends Lawyer for the Day and Community Service programs until July 1, 2020.

-See the standing order for cases in Juvenile Court Some of the parts of the order are:
+See the standing orders for cases in Juvenile Court.
+Some of the parts of the order are:

-- Dangerousness hearings will be held over the phone or by video conferencing
+- Arraignments will be held over the phone or by video conferencing.

 - 258e Harassment hearings will be held over the phone or by video conferencing, those due to expire will still be in effect until the court can schedule another hearing

-- In non emergencies you can file a case by using the drop box outside the courthouse, if the court has a dropbox.
-The case will get a case number and filing date, but the court will not schedule anything until after May 4, 2020.
+- In non-emergencies, you can file a case by using the dropbox outside the courthouse if the court has a dropbox.
+The case will get a case number and filing date, but the court will not schedule anything until after July 1, 2020.

-- The court has changed other conditions of probation including drug testing, community service, DNA testing and others - see these conditions Trial Court Emergency Administrative Order 20-2: Order concerning probation conditions as a result of COVID-19.
+- The court has changed other conditions of probation including drug testing, community service, DNA testing, and others - see the Probation Department orders.

 - If you have symptoms of COVID-19 or any exposure to it: